Edgar-Donk/Framed/docs/source/df/df_clean.rst

 Once again in **Gravity** column the count of unique entries is 2, but the value_counts are 6 and 3, only 9 rows filled out of 11.
-The **Beer Type** is not alphabetical so to find the row use the index.
+The **Beer Type** is not alphabetical so use the index to find the row.
 The previous 3 commands confirm what we already know, the last, **dfb['Gravity'].isnull()**, is closer to what we require, but is impractical for a larger dataframe::